Psychology & Well-being

 - The course should address ethical principles for psychological research and professional practice.

-.
-International candidates who are non-native speakers of English must satisfy the University of their competency in the English language.
+Candidates who are non-native speakers of English must satisfy the University of their competency in the English language.
+More information about DCU's English language requirements can be found here.

 Duration